Head-Marsden Group Research

 Open quantum systems

-We focus on classical method development for the treatment of open system dynamics in the Markovian and non-Markovian regimes.
-We also focus on algorithm development to model these dynamics using current Noisy-Intermediate scale quantum computers.
+We focus on classical method development for the treatment of open system dynamics in the Markovian and non-Markovian regimes, with a particular emphasis on predicting decoherence and stabilizing entangled steady states.

 Selected Relevant Papers